tanzirul/a3e/README.md

 	java_runtime_dir = /Library/Java/JavaVirtualMachines/jdk1.7.0_25.jdk/Contents/Home/jre/lib

-This is actually the path that contain the rt.jar or classes.jar file.
+This is actually the path that contains the rt.jar or classes.jar file.
 This file contains the initial java classes that are loaded by the JVM when a java program runs.

 After that, run